paulross/pymemtrace/README.rst

 Credits
 ---------

-Phil Smith (AHL) with whom a casual lunch time chat lead to the creation of an earlier, but quite different implemention, of the same idea.
+Phil Smith (AHL) with whom a casual lunch time chat lead to the creation of an earlier, but quite different implemention, of ``cPyMemTrace``.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.